matty22/TravelingSalesperson/documentation/README.md

     C. Write an original code to solve and to meet the requirements of lowest mileage usage and having all  packages delivered on time.
-        1. Create a comment within the first line of your code that includes your first name, last name, and student ID.
+        ~1.
+Create a comment within the first line of your code that includes your first name, last name, and student ID.~
         2. Include comments at each  block of code to explain the process and flow of the coding.

     D. Identify a data structure that can be used with your chosen algorithm to store the package data.